 Graduating seniors may not participate in commencement unless all fees are paid or cleared.
-Parents/guardians should contact the Saraland High School's main office during 2nd semester prior to graduation to ensure all fees are cleared or arrangements made.
+Prior to graduation, parents/guardians should contact Saraland High School's main office during second semester to confirm/make necessary arrangements to ensure all fees are cleared/paid.

-Fee for Damaged Textbooks - Parents/guardians are responsible for textbooks and other materials issued to their children and are held liable for any loss, abuse, or damage in excess of that which would result from normal use.
+Fee for Damaged Textbooks-Parents/guardians are responsible for textbooks and other materials issued to their children and are held liable for any loss, abuse, or damage more than results from normal use.